chidindu-ogbonna/covid-19-data.ng/README.md

 # Coronavirus (Covid-19) Data in the Nigeria

-The NCDC is doing a really good job collecting data and reporting it [here](https://ncdc.gov.ng/diseases/sitreps/?cat=14&name=An%20update%20of%20COVID-19%20outbreak%20in%20Nigeria) (and also sending text messages), but it's not in a format useful for analysis.
+The NCDC is doing a really good job collecting data and [reporting it](https://ncdc.gov.ng/diseases/sitreps/?cat=14&name=An%20update%20of%20COVID-19%20outbreak%20in%20Nigeria) (and also sending text messages), but it's not in a format useful for analysis.
 It is released daily in a pdf file (some days are missing as well).
 To use this data for anything you would need to do some **hocus pocus**.

 Luckily, I am doing that for you.